-In response to a lack of skilled cybersecurity professionals, the Department of Defense created a scholarship program for highly qualified college students to encourage them to expand their cybersecurity knowledge, and gain the skills needed to be successful in the cybersecurity field.
+In response to a lack of skilled cybersecurity professionals, the Department of Defense created a scholarship program for highly qualified college students to encourage them to expand their cybersecurity knowledge, and to gain the skills needed to be successful in the cybersecurity field.

 In 2017, the National Security Agency announced a new national initiative focused on expanding cybersecurity education at national Centers of Academic Excellence in Cybersecurity (CAE-C).
 In response to this initiative, Farag and his team carefully designed a program that identified and addressed the challenges faced in cybersecurity education using research, tutoring services, weekend workshops, and a summer camp to achieve the goals of the program.

-In 2013, Fiddner, Professor of Political Science (ret.
+In 2013, Dighton Fiddner, professor of Political Science (ret.
 2018) was awarded a grant from the IBM Center for the Business of Government for his project titled “Decision Making Implications of Defining and Understanding Cyberspace.”
 This grant was designed to help accurately define cyberspace, utilizing round table discussions that were attended by faculty, students, and industry leaders.
 The topics of these roundtable discussions focused on how decision makers in government and industry can better handle and respond to security threats.

 In 2000, the National Science Foundation and Department of Homeland Security announced a new scholarship program titled CyberCorps Scholarship for Service.
 This program provides funds for college students to pursue an education in cybersecurity, and upon graduation, find employment within the Federal Government.